elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> An example of where the Prototype pattern is useful is the initialization of business objects with values that match the default values in the database.
-The prototype object holds the default values that are copied over into a newly created business object. <br/><br/> Classical languages rarely use the Prototype pattern, but JavaScript being a prototypal language uses this pattern in the construction of new objects and their prototypes.<br/><br/> Basically, we should use the Prototype pattern when your code shouldn’t depend on the concrete classes of objects that you need to copy.
+      <strong>Interview Response:</strong> The Prototype pattern can be used to help with the initialization of business objects with values that match the database's default values.
+The prototype object contains the default values that have been copied into a newly created business object. <br/><br/> Classical languages rarely use the Prototype pattern, but JavaScript is a prototypal language that uses this pattern to construct new objects and their prototypes.<br/><br/> We should use the Prototype pattern when your code shouldn't depend on the concrete classes of objects you need to copy.
     </div>

   </div>